Darkstar6423/ZombiU-Mod-Loader/readme.md

 If you have any problems, please post them in the issues section with the loader version number (found in the bottom left of the game window) and I will try to address them.

 I have published a mod to demonstrate the features of the mod loader called [ZombiU-Reimagined](https://github.com/Darkstar6423/ZombiU-Reimagined).

+# Anti-Virus
+Since this program uses DLL injection, most anti-virus programs will pick it up as malware.
+In order to use this program you will have to give the zombi.exe file and ZInjector.exe programs excemptions on your anti-virus programs